centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/event-console.md

         host are disabled: ![image](../assets/alerts/nonotifications.png)
     -   The following icon can be used to view all the performance graphs for this host: ![image](../assets/alerts/graphperformances.png)
-    -   The following icon allows access to a predefined url
+    -   The following icon allows access to a predefined URL
         configured: ![image](../assets/alerts/url_link.png)
 -   **Status**: Used to view the status of the host
 -   **IP Address**: Indicates the IP address of the host